MohamaddMortada/AI-Athletic-Performance/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

->Purpose
+>Purpose:
->The app helps athletes improve their training, avoid injuries, and reach their goals by giving them personalized advice based on AI analysis.
+- The app helps athletes improve their training, avoid injuries, and reach their goals by giving them personalized advice based on AI analysis.

->Problem
+>Problem:
->Athletes often struggle with tracking progress, preventing injuries, and getting tailored advice.
+- Athletes often struggle with tracking progress, preventing injuries, and getting tailored advice.
 Many tools are expensive or not user-friendly.

->Values
+>Values:
 - Personalized: The app provides advice that fits each athlete's unique needs and goals.
 - Accessible: Affordable and easy to use for everyone.
 - Accurate: Uses AI to give precise insights and suggestions.
 - Empowering: Helps athletes take charge of their progress.
 - Health-Focused: Prioritizes injury prevention and recovery for long-term success.
->Goal
+>Goal:
->The app aims to make advanced training tools available to all athletes, helping them train smarter, stay healthy, and achieve their best.
+- The app aims to make advanced training tools available to all athletes, helping them train smarter, stay healthy, and achieve their best.

 ### User Stories